ross-weir/ogre/README.md

 `ergode` (ergo-node) is a Ergo node implemented in TypeScript targeting web & native runtimes.

-Current focus is on building a light node for mobile phones.
-It would also be cool to see the library used to add light nodes to wallet browser extensions like the awesome Nautilus & SAFEW and smart devices like wearables & TVs.
+Initial focus is on light operating modes but `ergode` plans to be multi-mode like the `Ergo` reference client so full operating mode could be added in the distant future.

 ## Build and Run